 Criteria for Admission

-- Tolerance for at least three hours of combined physical, occupational, speech and/or recreational therapy
+- Tolerance for at least three hours of combined physical, occupational, and/or speech therapy five days a week

 - Absence of medical challenges which may prohibit therapy

 - Ability to work toward identifying and understanding treatment goals

 - Potential to benefit from an intensive hospital program